-Mr Williams is Chair of H W Richardson Group, and until recently was Chancellor of Canterbury University and Chair of the West Coast District Health Board.
+Mr Williams is Chair of H W Richardson Group and in the past has had the roles of Chancellor of Canterbury University and Chair of the West Coast District Health Board.

-Mr Williams was the Managing Director of Holcim Cement and has more than 30 years experience in senior management positions.
-He has served on a number of boards and is recognised for his business acumen and governance skills.
+Mr Williams was the Managing Director of Holcim Cement and has more than 30 years’ experience in senior management positions.
+He has served on a number of boards across a range of activities.

-Mr Williams was a founder of the environmental lobby group the Water Rights Trust, formed in 2002 to address increasing concern about poor water management and deteriorating water quality in Canterbury.
+Mr Williams was involved in the founding of the environmental lobby group The Water Rights Trust formed in 2002 to address increasing concern about poor water management and deteriorating water quality in Canterbury.
 He is a keen recreational angler and enjoys a number of outdoor sports.

 (03) 353 9007